 The MSCF Program is highly quantitative.
-While the background of our students varies, most have taken engineering-level math courses beyond calculus such as Differential Equations and Linear Algebra.
+While the background of our students varies, most have taken engineering-level math courses beyond calculus including Linear Algebra.
 A calculus-based probability course is also required.
 The MSCF Program includes a detailed treatment of the mathematical models of quantitative finance, and this involves stochastic calculus and its applications.
 Undergraduate courses that cover both probability and statistics rather than just probability often devote insufficient time to the probability content needed to sufficiently prepare students for the level of probability encountered in MSCF.
 If you have not previously taken a calculus-based probability course, you should look for a course covering advanced topics in probability including the law of large numbers, the central limit theorem, moment-generating functions, multivariate probability distributions, conditional distributions, and independence, covariance and correlation of random variable.
 Students lacking one or more advanced mathematics courses may still be considered provided they are able to take steps to acquire the necessary skills before entering the program and satisfy the admissions committee requirements.

 How much programming experience will I need?

 Proficiency in an object-oriented programming language is required.
 Candidates should have completed, at a minimum, one full-semester course in either C++, Python, Java or C#.